Tristaan/tristaan.github.io/blog/_posts/2018-09-17-sensor-station.markdown

 But as you'd expect I found many shortcomings from this kind of sensor access.
 I needed to create a connection from the application which wasn't a seamless experience.
 The connection was breaking randomly, but it was once a week at most.
 To set up the connection I needed to time the script and arduino connection just right because it connected over bluetooth and there were some implications.
 This is fixable by modifiying the arduino code and make it wait until the connection is not fully set up.
+But i just wanted to make it work.
+In the future, this project might be revisited.